CRISTOFER RUBINI, LMT

 350 hour student teacher training program at PCAB.
 This year I started a perpetual mentor/friendship with Lee Joseph and he schooled me in Awareness Oriented Structural Integration, Hakomi, Gestalt therapy, Clinical Hypnotherapy, and instruction in Advaita Vedanta.

 100 hour course in Advanced Foundations of Rolfing Structural Integration at the Dr. Ida Rolf Institute in Boulder, CO., formerly The Rolf Institute.
 Dr. Ida Rolf was an inspiration to my profession and the creator of Structural Integration.

 This work is based on my study of different types of effective Myofascial Release techniques and a professional career spanning 15 years.

-By combining anatomical and fascial understandings from Structural Integration with subtle listening skills developed through Presence Centered Awareness Therapy and Visionary Craniosacral Therapy, I endeavor to create a useful atmosphere for learning and receiving bodywork.
+By combining anatomical and fascial understandings from Structural Integration with subtle listening skills developed through Somatic Awareness Therapy and Visionary Craniosacral Work, I endeavor to create a useful atmosphere for learning and receiving bodywork.

 Educational environments are geared towards the bodyworker wishing to deepen in effectiveness in myofascial techniques and inner guidance as a practitioner.